Glenville Nutrition Clinic

 What Are The Symptoms Of Menopause?

-These vary from woman to woman.
-Some women sail though the menopause without any symptoms and the only thing they notice is that their periods have stopped.
-Some of the women we see in clinic report being completely drenched in sweat day and night, and getting up to change their night clothes two or three times, or even taking a shower in the middle of the night.
+Symptonms vary from woman to woman.
+Some sail though menopause without any symptoms, only noticing that their periods have stopped.
+Some of the women who visit our clinic report being completely drenched in sweat, day and night, and having to change their night clothes two or three times, even taking a shower in the middle of the night.

 Can Nutrition Help?